 14 Aug 2019

 Airboats are the only vehicle that can effortlessly cruise through the deep swampland of the Everglades.
 Given this fact, it goes without saying that an airboat is the best way to explore Florida’s endless River of Grass.
 But, merely acquiring an airboat and venturing into the Everglades can be rather dangerous.
-Unlike other waterways in Florida, the Everglades does not have any posted signs indicating directions, speed limit, etc. Guided Everglades Airboat tours from Airboat Rides Fort Lauderdale is the safest and most exciting way to ensure that you get the most out of your trip to the Everglades.
-Our knowledgable airboat captains will chauffeur you through Florida’s Everglades, allowing you to enjoy the scenery and the environment while learning more about the environment that surrounds you.
-Airboats are one of the only truly safe methods for trekking through Florida’s swamps, without the danger of snakes, alligators, and other creepy crawlers that could be dangerous to humans.
-Here are some fun facts about Airboats and the Everglades.
+Unlike other waterways in Florida, the Everglades does not have any posted signs indicating directions, speed limit, etc. Guided Everglades Airboat tours are the safest and most exciting way to ensure that you get the most out of your tour of the Everglades.

 16 Mar 2018

-Airboats in the Everglades did not exist until after the Late 1930s.
-The area that now lies between Fort Lauderdale and Naples including the National Park was considered a undesirable area.
-The residents of south Florida and the first tycoons planned to develop the Everglades and commercialize it.
-Little did they know the most important factor of this Eco system was the water.
+Airboats in the Everglades did not exist until after the late 1930s.
+The area that now lies between Fort Lauderdale and Naples including the National Park was considered an undesirable area.
+The residents of South Florida and the first tycoons planned to develop the Everglades and commercialize it.
+Little did they know the most important factor of this Ecosystem was the water.
 This is what started the push for Its preservation, but that is another story.
-The first so called airboat built outside of the United states was built by Alexander graham bell in 1905 in Canada it was called the ugly duckling.
+The first so-called airboat built outside of the United States was built by Alexander graham bell in 1905 in Canada it was called the ugly duckling.
 There is still debate today that Glen Curtis built the first actual airboat built for the swamps of Florida.